MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 ### Return Value

-Nonzero if you are permitted to modify the querydef; otherwise 0.
+Nonzero if you're permitted to modify the querydef; otherwise 0.

 ### Remarks